FilippoMattei02/MediCare-/README.md

 # MediCare-
-Web app for managing and organizing hospital staff
+Web app for managing and organizing hospital staff.